 If I know in advance that I will be absent or late for a class, then I will post this information to Moodle, and Moodle will automatically send an e-mail to your Adelphi e-mail account.
-In the rare case that I am not there at the start of class and there is no announcement on Moodle or the classroom door, then you should wait in the classroom until at least 4:35pm, as I am probably just running late.
+In the rare case that I am not present at the start of class and there is no announcement on Moodle, then you should wait until at least 4:35pm, as I am probably just running late.